isabella232/dynamic-media-classic.en-1/help/publishing-spin-set.md

 # Publishing a Spin Set{#publishing-a-spin-set}

-Publishing a Spin Set places the images in the set on Dynamic Media Classic Image Servers, where they are available to your web site or application.
+Publishing a Spin Set places the images in the set on Dynamic Media Image Servers, where they are available to your web site or application.
 What’s more, during the publishing process, SPS activates the Spin Set URL strings you need for your web site or application.

 ## Marking a Spin Set for publish {#marking-a-spin-set-for-publish}